 Expect small companies to enhance capital allocation plans

-We think it is more likely that the tax savings will be applied to capital allocation: debt reduction, share buybacks, and dividends.
+We think it's more likely that the tax savings will be applied to capital allocation: debt reduction, share buybacks, and dividends.
 Leveraged small-cap companies will favor debt reduction, as the tax bill limits a company’s deduction for net interest expense to 30% of adjusted taxable income (ATI), a proxy for earnings before interest, taxes, depreciation, and amortization (EBITDA).